COVID-19 Consumer Information and Resources

 The Attorney General recognizes that families across the state may be facing difficulty affording rent as the result of layoffs, reduced working hours, and other impacts of COVID-19-related economic shock.

-Recently, both the State of California and the federal government created temporary protections against the eviction of tenants who cannot pay rent.
-California provides new protection in a law called the Tenant Relief Act.
+The State of California has created temporary protections against the eviction of tenants who cannot pay rent.
+California provides protection in a law called the Tenant Relief Act.
 On January 29, 2021, a new bill called SB 91 extended the protections in the Tenant Relief Act.
-The federal protection comes from an Order issued by the Centers for Disease Control and Prevention ("CDC Order").
-Both the Tenant Relief Act and the CDC Order are effective in California and protect California tenants.
-These protections add to the protections provided by other federal, state, and local landlord-tenant laws.
+This protection adds to the protections provided by other federal, state, and local landlord-tenant laws.
+The federal government previously provided additional protection for tenants, but those were recently struck down by the United States Supreme Court.
 You should seek legal advice to help you assert your rights as a tenant.
 To find a legal aid office near where you live, please visit https://www.calbar.ca.gov/Public/Need-Legal-Help/Free-Legal-Help

 Tenants and landlords can find more details about these new protections below.
 You can also apply for both protections by sending your landlord the federal and California declarations described below.